perforce/p4prometheus/INSTALL.md

 See an example of [interpreting Linux prometheus performance metrics](https://brian-candler.medium.com/interpreting-prometheus-metrics-for-linux-disk-i-o-utilization-4db53dfedcfc)

-For Windows see [Windows Installation](#windows-installation) since WMI Exporter is used instead of Node Exporter.
+For Windows see [Windows Installation](#windows-installation) since Windows Exporter is used instead of Node Exporter.

 If first time with Grafana, the default user/pwd: `admin`/`admin`